-“If you don’t have it, call Russian embassy.
+“If you don’t have it, call the Russian embassy.
 They can provide you with proof you left USSR legally.”

 “I was born in Ukraine.”
 I said, my voice trembling, “I am trying to visit Belarus.
-And I need to call Russian embassy for that?
-Belarus was part of USSR, why don’t you, at the Belarussian embassy provide me with proof I left USSR legally?”
+And I need to call the Russian embassy for that?
+Belarus was part of the USSR, why don’t you, at the Belarussian embassy provide me with proof I left USSR legally?”

 He laughed uproariously, wished my luck in a surprisingly sincere voice, and hung up.

 And just like that, my plans to visit Belarus dissipated into thin air.
 To be fair, I did call the Russian embassy.
 I called them for two days straight and got nothing but a busy signal.
-As a side note, a few months later I was talking to my stepbrother, who actually was born in Belarus and also left the USSR in late 80s.
-Around 2012, he finished serving in Israeli Army, waltzed into a Belarussian embassy in Tel Aviv, flirted with the receptionist and the female consulate and GOT A BELARUSSIAN VISA without any medical insurance or pink postcards from 1989.
-He was very confused at my story and said they just had him sign some paperwork and then he spent three glorious weeks partying in Minsk.
+As a side note, a few months later I was talking to my stepbrother, who actually was born in Belarus and also left the USSR in the late 80s.
+Around 2012, he finished serving in the Israeli Army, waltzed into a Belarussian embassy in Tel Aviv, flirted with the receptionist and the female consulate, and GOT A BELARUSSIAN VISA without any medical insurance or pink postcards from 1989.
+He was very confused by my story and said they just had him sign some paperwork and then he spent three glorious weeks partying in Minsk.

 Meanwhile, I, who clearly didn’t know how to flirt, was stuck with a ticket to Minsk and no visa.
-I called my airline and eventually figured out that I could change my final destination to be Warsaw, spend a week in Poland by myself, and then fly to Georgia to meet Victor and his parents in Tbilisi.
+I called my airline and eventually figured out that I could change my final destination to Warsaw, spend a week in Poland by myself, and then fly to Georgia to meet Victor and his parents in Tbilisi.
 Victor’s family was disappointed.
 I was disheartened by the idea of spending a week in Europe alone.
 Victor, who previously visited Poland with his parents, was the only optimistic voice in the conversation.
 He was convinced that I was going to love Poland and have a great time, even by myself.

 The entire idea of traveling alone is a strange one.
 Who do you talk to?
 Who do you bounce ideas off of?
 Who do you share jokes with?
 How do you eat out alone?
 Considering the fact that I can get lost in my own backyard, who is going to help me find the way in a foreign country?
 Victor is always the one with the internal map and compass, intuitively knowing which way to go, while I stumble behind him, hoping not to get lost in the crowd.
 This trip, like no other, was going to test me not just as a world traveler, but as a functional adult.
 Can I figure out how to keep myself safe, fed, and maybe even entertained in a foreign country completely on my own?
 The story of my visit to Poland, with all its wild failures and successes is going to be in the next post.